FluffyThePenguin/RSGBot_Archive/readMe.md

 Post suggestions/questions over in our [getting started](https://github.com/RSGTechSupport/RSGBot/issues/1) thread.

-> At this stage, we'd greatly appreciate help with the ["access token retrieval app"](https://github.com/RSGTechSupport/RSGBot/#todo-access-token-retrieval-app).
+> We'd appreciate help with the ["access token retrieval app"](https://github.com/RSGTechSupport/RSGBot/#todo-access-token-retrieval-app).
 > Other things we need help with are listed in ["things to do"](https://github.com/RSGTechSupport/RSGBot/#things-to-do).
+> Contributors get access to an exclusive flair on reddit.
+They also get their names listed here alongside a description of what they've contributed.

 ## Contributing
 ### Getting Started